taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 A ripple of laughter runs through the Central Hearth, lightening the mood.
 Jina winks at Min, who gives Jina a look of fierce adoration.
 Osiel smiles grimly.

 Osiel: **"I would agree with you, but I'm more worried about how Min will infiltrate a society that surveils and documents *literally everything*.
-While I can think of a dozen ways to stay off the Orbiters' radar, I can't think of any ways to get Min *onto* the Orbiters' radar without raising a million red flags."**
+While I can think of a dozen ways to stay off the Orbiters' radar, none of them include 'apply to their flagship training program for space exploration, where they give students access to cutting-edge Orbiter tech'."**

-Jina: **"Which is *exactly* why we need to learn more!"**

 ### Page 5

+Min removes her hand from the amethyst pedestal, ending the video playback up on the bubble ceiling, and folds her arms in exasperation.

+Min: **"That's why I'll first spend time in the Underground Cities building up a fake Universal Record.
+Amadou's old contacts in

+Osiel loses his temper and throws up a hand to indicate the video still playing overhead.

+Osiel: **"How can you be so naive, even after seeing that?
+If you're caught, you won't just get thrown out of school -- the World Government will dissect you to learn the secrets of your intradermal shield!"**

+Concerned murmurs run through the Central Hearth.
+Min, one hand still on the amethyst pedestal, takes a step towards Osiel, full of earnest indignation.

+Min: **"That's *if* I get caught!"**

+A female elder named Terena quirks her eyebrow at Min.

+Terena: **"So how will you avoid it?"**

+The heavily-muscled dark man sitting next to Jina, Min's gene father Amadou, whose back tattoo is a star field that matches Min's back tattoo and has no intradermal shield, raises a finger and smiles.

+Amadou: **"

+A younger male elder named Panaro, left ear lobe stretched with an enormous 50mm diameter ear plug and the entire curve of his right ear pierced in many fine hoops of eSyrup metal, speaks up.

+Panaro: **"But, Osiel, maybe it's a worthy risk...after all, 'To be autonomous is to be able to make *informed* and *uncoerced* decisions'..."**

+Osiel: **"Panaro, I helped write the Manifesto, you don't need to quote it at me!"**

+Terena: **"